fractalscape13/doctordex/README.md

 * _Setup assumes the use of Git and NPM
 * _Clone from https://github.com/fractalscape13/doctordex_
 * _Run 'npm install'_
+* _Get API key from https://developer.betterdoctor.com/_
+* _Store API key in .env file in main project directory_
 * _Run 'npm start' to view page in live server_
 * _Open files in text editor to view code_

 _All dependencies are listed in package.json_
+_API key must be stored in .env file in main directory and formatted as:_
+        _"API_KEY = 'unique key goes here'"_

 ## Specifications